techwraith/scotch/readme.md

 ### Things to Do

+- make sure slugs are unique
-- Allow authors to log out
+- allow authors to log out
 - create a way to change blog settings
 - add keyboard shortcuts to the dashboard
 - add command line interface for: generating a scotch site, starting a scotch daemon, generating a static site